 - Waste from a residential property brought to a recycling site by anyone other than the homeowner.

 - Waste from home-based business activities such as hairdressing, accountancy, woodwork etc.

 - Any additional commercial waste defined by the Controlled Waste Regulations 2012

 As a business owner, it is your legal responsibility to ensure all your waste is handled and disposed of properly.
 You are required to comply with the Duty of Care legislation which demonstrates how commercial or business waste should be stored, transported, disposed of and recorded.

-If you wish to dispose of your own commercial or business waste you are also required to register as a waste carrier wherever you live in the UK.
+Disposing of your own business or commercial waste requires a waste carrier license by law in the UK.
 If someone else transports your waste it’s important to make sure of the following:

 - The individual or business involved is authorised to carry your waste.
 All companies licenced to carry or accept commercial waste are listed on the Environment Agency’s Public Registers.
 At Reclamet you will find us on the Waste Carriers Register for England.